ekmas/my-bookshelf/README.md

 # My-bookshelf

-Built with NextJS, Supabase, and Taiwlind.
+Built with NextJS, Supabase, and Tailwind.

 ## Features